jontelang/Tweak-recipes/README.md

 # Tweak-recipes
-Snippets and mini tutorials for developing tweaks
+Snippets and mini tutorials for developing tweaks.
+See /pages for list of stuff.